OCR-D/spec/docker.md

 result in a container which bundles the [tools developed by the MP](cli) along with all requirements.

-## Based on ocrd:pyocrd
+## Based on ocrd:core

-Docker containers should be based on the [ocrd base image](https://hub.docker.com/r/ocrd/pyocrd/) which itself is based on Ubuntu 18.04.
+Docker containers should be based on the [ocrd base image](https://hub.docker.com/r/ocrd/core/) which itself is based on Ubuntu 18.04.
 For one, this allows MP to use the `ocrd` tool to handle recurrent tasks in a spec-conformant way.
 Besides, it locally installed and containerized [CLI](cli) interchangeable.